 Barium swallow (also called an esophagram).
 The patient swallows a liquid containing barium and then a series of x-rays (pictures of the inside of the body) are taken.
 Barium coats the surface of the esophagus, making a tumor or other unusual changes easier to see on the x-ray.
-If there is a change, your doctor may recommend an upper endoscopy and biopsy to find out if it is cancerous (see below).
+If there is an abnormal finding, your doctor may recommend an upper endoscopy and biopsy to find out if it is cancerous (see below).

 Upper endoscopy (also called esophagus-gastric-duodenoscopy, or EGD).
 This test allows the doctor to see the lining of the esophagus.
 A thin, flexible tube with a light and video camera on the end, called an endoscope, is passed down the throat and into the esophagus while the patient is sedated.
-If an unusual change is found, a biopsy will be performed to find out if it is cancerous.
+If there is an abnormal finding, a biopsy will be performed to find out if it is cancerous.
 An endoscopy using an inflatable balloon to stretch the esophagus can also help widen the blocked area so that food can pass through until treatment begins.

 Endoscopic ultrasound.
 This procedure is often done at the same time as the upper endoscopy.
-During an ultrasound, sound waves provide a picture of structures inside the body.
-During an endoscopic ultrasound, a small machine that produces the sound waves is inserted into the esophagus through the mouth.
+During an ultrasound, sound waves provide a picture of the wall of the esophagus and nearby lymph nodes and structures.
+During an endoscopic ultrasound, an endoscopic probe that has an attached ultrasound that produces the sound waves is inserted into the esophagus through the mouth.
 The ultrasound is used to see if the tumor has grown into the wall of the esophagus, how deep the tumor has grown, and whether cancer has spread to the lymph nodes or other nearby structures.
 An ultrasound can also be used to help get a tissue sample from the lymph nodes.

 Bronchoscopy.
 Similar to an upper endoscopy, the doctor passes a thin, flexible tube with a light on the end into the mouth or nose, down through the windpipe, and into the breathing passages of the lungs.
 A bronchoscopy may be performed if a patient’s tumor is located in the upper two-thirds of the esophagus to find out if the tumor is growing into the person’s airway, including the trachea (windpipe) and bronchial tree (area where the windpipe branches out into the lungs).